Rome to Houston (FCO–IAH) — Airlines, Schedules & Connections

 FCO to IAH Flight Duration and Schedule

-Nonstop flight time from FCO to IAH ranges from 11 hours 38 minutes.
+Nonstop flight time from FCO to IAH is about 12 hours 20 minutes gate to gate.
 The route covers a distance of 5,671 miles (9,126 km).
 There are approximately 5 weekly flights outbound and 5 return, totaling 10 flights per week in both directions.

 Connecting Options and Alternatives